Boxing stance. Fighting stances Classic boxing stance

 Dive to the right - right side kick, dive to the left - left side kick

 Front stand, dumbbell in right hand.
-Task: consistently, continuously imitate a side kick with the right hand to the head, immediately dive to the right and again apply the right side kick.
-As in the previous exercise, do 6-10 such repetitions, shift the dumbbell to your left hand and repeat the same with your left hand with a dive to the left.
+Task: consistently, continuously imitate a side kick with your right hand to the head, immediately dive to the right and again apply a right side kick.
+As in the previous exercise, do 6-10 such repetitions, transfer the dumbbell to your left hand and repeat the same with your left hand, diving to the left.
 Do one set of 3-4 circles of 6-10 repetitions without rest.

 Exercise 7 B